chartjs/Chart.js/docs/migration/v4-migration.md

 ## End user migration

+### Charts

+* Charts don't override the default tooltip callbacks, so all chart types have the same-looking tooltips.

 ### Options

 A number of changes were made to the configuration options passed to the `Chart` constructor.
 Those changes are documented below.